How To Preserve Jewelweed With Jewelweed Ice Cubes

 Preserving Jewelweed For Winter

-I’m not sure how many times I ended up with a poison oak rash during the winter months before I learned to preserve jewelweed in order to have it one hand the next time it happened, but I finally figured out what to do with it.
+I’m not sure how many times I ended up with a poison oak rash during the winter months before I learned to preserve jewelweed so that I would have it on hand the next time it happened, but I finally figured out what to do with it.

-Seeing how the juice of jewelweed is what is needed to soothe itchy rashes, I decided I needed a way to extract that fresh juice and then preserve it.
+Seeing how the juice of jewelweed soothes itchy rashes, I decided I needed a way to extract and preserve that fresh juice.
 Making jewelweed ice cubes seemed like the perfect answer.

-When it comes to preserving jewelweed for winter by making jewelweed ice cubes, there are two different ways to do it.
+There are two different ways to preserve jewelweed for winter by making ice cubes.
 One method results in a stronger, more concentrated ice cube, and the other results in a weaker, more diluted ice cube.
-The concentrated jewelweed ice cubes take more time and work to make whereas the diluted ice cubes are quicker and easier.
+The concentrated jewelweed ice cubes take more time and work to make, whereas the diluted ice cubes are quicker and easier.
 So, the choice is up to you.

-I will say, if you harvest smaller jewelweed plants in late spring or early summer, when they’re at their juiciest, it makes it much easier to make the concentrated jewelweed ice cubes.
-If you wait until later in the summer, when the jewelweed has grown tall and flowered, it’s a bit more difficult to make the concentrated ice cubes so you may want to go with the diluted version instead.
+I will say that harvesting smaller jewelweed plants in late spring or early summer, when they’re at their juiciest, makes it much easier to make the concentrated jewelweed ice cubes.
+Waiting until later in the summer, when the jewelweed has grown tall and flowered, makes it a bit more difficult to make the concentrated ice cubes, so you may want to go with the diluted version instead.

 Concentrated Jewelweed Ice Cubes